Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 TFT_CLI_EXE=tofu

 This tooling was built for my personal use.
-I will consider suggestions and Pull Requests, but I may decline anything that makes it less useful for my needs.
-You are welcome to fork the project.
+I am happy to consider feedback and suggestions, but I may decline to implement anything that makes it less useful for my needs.
+You are welcome to use this work as a basis for your own wrappers.

 For more details about how to work with Task and develop your own tasks, see my article.